Faresboui/Faresboui/README.md

 - 👋 Hi, I’m @Faresboui
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML CSS JS REACT
+- 🌱 I’m currently learning HTML CSS JS REACT/js

 <!---
 Faresboui/Faresboui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.